What Medical Practitioners are Saying About Many CVS and RiteAID Locations Refusing to Fill Prescriptions for Outpatient COVID treatment

 It must not be every CVS.

-Walgreens in TN appears to be still filling prescriptions for COVID out-patient treatments.
+Walgreens in TN appears to be still filling prescriptions for COVID out-patient treatments. [note: however, other Walgreens around the country are refusing to fill any prescriptions for IVM or HCQ.]

 A criminal complaint with a good Law Enforcement unit against CVS or RiteAID could make a difference.